theAwful/GRC-Lab/INSTALLATION.md

 - Hyper-V is enabled
 - The `GRC-Lab-Switch` virtual switch exists (or reminds you to create it)
 - Sufficient RAM and disk space
-- Vagrant, Ansible, and pywinrm are installed
+- Vagrant and Git are installed

 Fix any `[FAIL]` items before continuing.